tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/README.md

 # Managing-Complex-Cloud-Systems-CS181Y

-## Overview
+## Basic Overview
-1) A 15 week practicum course designed to build and maintain the backend cloud services and human teams that are utilized to support and monitor uptime of services.
+1) Participate in a 15-week practicum focused on building and maintaining backend cloud services and human teams to support service uptime monitoring.
 2) Coordinate with a team of three engineers to build and monitor our cloud backend.
-+ Acquire the fundamentals of Cloud Engineering by building a AWS backend to host our assigned website.
+3) Acquire the fundamentals of Cloud Engineering by building a AWS backend to host our assigned website.
-+ Master the fundamentals of Site-Reliability Engineering by setting up a paging (PagerDuty) and web monitoring system (New Relic) to track uptime our assigned website.
+4) Master the fundamentals of Site-Reliability Engineering by setting up a paging (PagerDuty) and web monitoring system (New Relic) to track uptime our assigned website.
-+ Scale up our cloud system using a relational database, additional copy of production servers, elastic file system, and load balancer to handle a simulated DDos attck with bots.
+5) Scale up our cloud system using a relational database, additional copy of production servers, elastic file system, and load balancer to handle a simulated DDos attck with bots.
-+ Provide 24/7 monitoring and maintenance of website due to constant traffic spikes via bots, made 95% uptime each week for five weeks.
+6) Provide 24/7 monitoring and maintenance of website due to constant traffic spikes via bots, made 95% uptime each week for five weeks.

 ## Skills
++ Site Reliability
++ Cloud Engineering
++ Software Architecture
++ Service Monitoring (On-Call Experience)
++ Strong Understanding of Complex Systems (Software, Buisness Organization, etc.)

 ## Technology Used